victorrenop/MIPS-Single-Cycle-in-Verilog/README.md

 ## Contributing
 This is a work in progress, some files and descriptions are in need of an update and other components are not in English, requiring aditional updates aswel.

-Fell free to fork this project and make pull requests too.
+Feel free to fork this project and make pull requests too.